AaronRandall/scenarios/README.md

 Record interactions with your iOS app using Instruments, then package the output as tests.
 Scenarios enables you to easily run a collection of tests against simulated and real app installs, and can be used ad-hoc, or connected to a continuous integration server.

-Here's what the sample app & test included with this project look like:
+Here's what the sample app & tests included with this project look like running on a simulator and iPhone:

 Demo video here.

 ## Prerequisites

 You will need:
-* A mac
+* A Mac
 * Xcode (tested on 4.6)

 ## Installation